Key takeaways

 Agency vs freelancer: what’s best for mobile development

 Hiring freelancers is risky, mainly because it’s difficult to evaluate their skill level when you are not a developer yourself.
-But with regard to mobile app development, there’s one more reason: even the tiniest app calls for a whole team of specialists.
+But with regard to mobile app development, there’s one more reason: even the most basic app calls for a whole team of specialists.
 Meaning, you’d face some of the same difficulties that come with in-house production.
 For instance, the modern no-code solution allows building simple websites with help of a single full-stack developer.
 But a mobile app like that would be a prototype at best.

 The choice is also influenced by the nature of your app and corresponding requirements.
 When the end-product is complex, involves users’ personal data, requires special security measures or needs a team of unique specialists — turning to app development companies makes a lot of sense.